mgaynor1/mgaynor1/README.md

 ### Hi there 👋
 My name is Shelly and I am currently a Ph.D. candidate in the Soltis Lab at the University of Florida.
 I study whole-genome duplication in angiosperms.
-If you are looking for nQuack - it is coming soon!

 I am a current [iDigBio](https://www.idigbio.org/) Research Assistant.
 You can find a [round-up of my biodiversity informatics work here](https://github.com/mgaynor1/BiodiversityResources).